One-Bridge/foundry-testing-mcp/docs/executive-summary.md

 1. **Connect an AI client** (Cursor, Claude Desktop, etc.) to the MCP server running on the developer’s machine.
 2. **Analyse the project** – The server inspects contracts, current tests, coverage and configuration.
 No source code leaves the developer’s laptop.
-3. **Detect weaknesses** – Eight common failure patterns (e.g. circular logic, insufficient edge cases) are flagged early.
+3. **Detect weaknesses** – Twelve AI failure patterns (e.g. circular logic, mock cheating, inadequate randomization) are flagged early.
 4. **Generate a plan** – The server proposes a multi-phase workflow that can add or improve unit, integration, fuzz, invariant and security tests.
 5. **Run Foundry commands** – Every step leans on standard `forge` tooling; results are parsed and fed back into the workflow.